therealhalonen/PhishSticks/notes/rajala/notes.md

   exit(0);
 }
 ```
-One thing I noticed is that this method is much faster on getting the malware app to pop up than the previous one so I will update the files to this one.
+One thing I noticed is that this method is much faster on getting the malware app to pop up than the previous code from yesterday, so this going to be the one that we're going to use for this project.